reybos/reybos/README.md

 * ***05.2021 - 12.2022 java developer, Yandex.Market.*** An application for pick-up points.
 * ***12.2022 - 02.2024 team lead, Yandex.Market.*** A team of 5 java developers.

-<p>In the profile description you can find a link to my linkedin and telegram channel (in Russian).
+<p>In the profile description you can find a link to my linkedin and telegram.
 Feel free to contact me</p>